amemil/NTNU-Applied-Mathematics/README.md

 A selection of projects I have been working on along the way to my M.Sc. degree in Applied Mathematics.
+Mainly using Python and R (Rmarkdown).